GreptimeTeam/greptimedb/docs/how-to/how-to-write-aggregate-function.md

 2. Call `update_batch` on each accumulator with partitioned data, to let you update your aggregate calculation.
 3. Call `state` to get each accumulator's internal state, the medial calculation result.
 4. Call `merge_batch` to merge all accumulator's internal state to one.
-5. Execute `evalute` on the chosen one to get the final calculation result.
+5. Execute `evaluate` on the chosen one to get the final calculation result.

 Once you know the meaning of each method, you can easily write your accumulator.
 You can refer to `Median` accumulator or `SUM` accumulator defined in  file `my_sum_udaf_example.rs` for more details.